DivorceIn Arizona, divorce is available on a no-fault basis. This means that you do not have to prove that one person is at fault to get a divorce.

 At the Law Offices of Janice M. Palmer, P.C., you'll be working with a divorce attorney who knows how to help a client stay focused on the practical demands of the case while finding whatever resources that might be necessary for dealing with the personal and emotional problems that stand as obstacles along the way.
 An experienced and versatile family law practitioner, Janice Palmer is equally at home in settlement negotiations, mediation sessions, trial practice and appeals.
-She can help you find the right approach to a divorce, property division or child custody problem which will meet the immediate demands of your situation while protecting your long-term interests.
+She can help you find the right approach to a divorce, property division or child custody (also known as, Legal Decision-making Authority) problem which will meet the immediate demands of your situation while protecting your long-term interests.

 Based in Chandler, our law firm serves the needs of divorce and family law clients throughout Greater Phoenix and Maricopa County, but we're especially convenient for people in such East Valley communities as Tempe, Mesa and Gilbert.
 We also work with clients in northern Arizona, especially Yavapai and Coconino counties.
 For more information about the nature of our practice and our approach to client service, contact a knowledgeable Chandler family law attorney at the Law Offices of Janice M. Palmer.